myreadings1/ECE307_DigSysDesignLab25_26/README.md

 - Lecture3: (Date: Feb 15th, 2026)
   - Hierarchical Design with VHDL [PDF Slides](https://drive.google.com/file/d/1vc6HaRO8RsLycvOqzc0C6BibjTMwdRfK/view?usp=drive_link)

+- Lab3 (Date: Feb 19th, 2026)
+  - Homework for Lab 19-2-2026 => Dear Students, For the upcoming lab session, you are required to complete the following tasks: (1) Prepare a brief comparison (one page only) explaining why advanced Raspberry Pi is not used instead of FPGA in our lab?
+Implement the (Part1) of Tutorial 1 on the board during the first 10 minutes of the lab.
+(2) Solve the (Part2) on the given lab-sheet and implement it on the board within the lab time.
+Notes: (1) Instructions for the specific required part will be given quickly during the session.
+(2) Students are expected to be well prepared in advance to complete the experiment in the lab due to limited time.
+(3) You can use EDA Playground to practice vhdl code (https://www.edaplayground.com/)

 ### Homeworks
 - General homework submission policy (for ALL Homeworks):